AubinSeptier/local-ai-chatbot/frontend/my-chatbot-frontend/README.md

 # Frontend

+This folder contains the frontend of the project.
 This project used React.js with Vite and Tailwind CSS for the frontend.

-## Contents
+## Architecture and code structure

-The frontend is composed of the main following components in the src folder:
+The frontend is composed of the main following components in the `src` folder :

 * `App.jsx` : Main component of the application.
 * `api/chatApi.js` : Manage the communication with the backend.